CIRCL/carl-hauser/SOTA/SOTA.md

 Full region features - FH or CTPH - Fuzzy Hashing Algorithms
 ------------------------------------------------------------

+##### Overview

-The following algorithms does not intend to match pictures with common part, but to match pictures which are rougly the same.
+These algorithms do not intend to match pictures with common part, but to match pictures which are roughly the same or are near copies of one another.
 To be clear : If the hashes are different, then the data is different.
 And if the hashes are the same, then the data is likely the same.
-There is a possibility of a hash collision, having the same hash values then does not guarantee the same data.
+There is a possibility of a hash collision, having the same hash values then does not guarantee the same data. \[31\] specify that Context Triggered Piecewise Hashing (CTPH) is a combination of Cryptographic Hashes (CH), Rolling Hashes (RH) and Piecewise Hashes (PH).

+##### Misc. notes

-Discrete Cosine Transformation (CDT) may be worst than Discrete Wavelet Transformation (DWT).
+-   Discrete Cosine Transformation (CDT) may be worst than Discrete Wavelet Transformation (DWT).

-From \[30\], also called Context Triggered Piecewise Hashing (CTPH).
-It is a combination of Cryptographic Hashes (CH), Rolling Hashes (RH) and Piecewise Hashes (PH).

-Fuzzy hashing has as a goal of identifying two files that may be near copies of one another.

-SDHash seesm the more accurate, but the slower.
+-   SDHash seesm the more accurate, but the slower.
 Cross-reference seems a good way to go.

+##### Examples

-Examples : Holistic features (=“Spatial enveloppe” = naturalness, openness, roughness, ruggedness, expansion ..), colors histograms, “Global Self-Similarity” (=spatial arrangement)
+-   Holistic features (=“Spatial enveloppe” = naturalness, openness, roughness, ruggedness, expansion ..)

+-   Colors histograms

+-   “Global Self-Similarity” (=spatial arrangement)

-![Results from \[55\] - Lower score is better<span data-label="fig:tests"></span>](sota-ressources/outputs-evaluation/results_0.png)
+![Results of (a/b/d/m/p/w)-Hash from \[56\] - Lower score is better<span data-label="fig:tests"></span>](sota-ressources/outputs-evaluation/results_0.png)

 ### A-HASH : Average Hash

+##### Overview

-From ... \[39\] : “the result is better than it has any right to be.”
+From ... \[40\] : “the result is better than it has any right to be.”

-relationship between parts of the hash and areas of the input image = ability to apply “masks” (like “ignore the bottom 25% of the image”.) and “transformations” at comparison time. (searches for rotations in 90degree steps, mirroring, inverts...)
+There exist relationship between parts of the hash and areas of the input image, that provide ability to apply “masks” (like “ignore the bottom 25% of the image”.) and “transformations” at comparison time. (searches for rotations in 90degree steps, mirroring, inverts...)

 8 bits for a image vector.